-20+ years of age and need to be replaced in the next year or two.
-Otherwise, our classes and activities will be negatively impacted.
 Finally, our review indicates that while assessments are important we have key items to consider over the next few years.
-Specifically: - 1.
-Evaluate and update as necessary the current PE and ISF Degree Options to align them with our current AA-T degree to create a clearer pathway for students. - 2.
+Specifically: - Evaluate and update as necessary the current PE and ISF Degree Options to align them with our current AA-T degree to create a clearer pathway for students. - 2.
 Evaluate and consider any certificate options related to our discipline that may be viable without creating undue barriers for students.
 These could be single course certificates / certifications or possibly continuing education units for certification. - 3.
 Investigate areas of growth in our curriculum and enrollment based on the internalization of the campus, on-line options and / or expanding GE options within the program.
 We are prohibited from doing outreach for concurrent students which limits our ability to reach that growing population.
-Evidentiary Documents bs-kinesiology-concentration-exercise-movement-sciences.pdf bs-kinesiology-concentration-physical-education.pdf Degree Handout Major.xlsx (see the Attachments tab) KINE\CourseFourColumn.pdf List of courses with Results - Kinesiology.pdf SFState\Skyline\KINE\Articulation.pdf SMCCCD-FacilitiesMasterPlanAmendment-2015.pdf Associated Objectives
+Evidentiary Documents Assessment Course Four Column KINE 2019-2020.pdf Assessment_Department Four Column_KINE_PSLO_2019-2020.pdf bs-kinesiology-concentration-exercise-movement-sciences.pdf bs-kinesiology-concentration-physical-education.pdf Degree Handout Major.xlsx DegreesCertificates-overall.pdf SFState Skyline KINE Articulation.pdf SMCCCD-FacilitiesMasterPlanAmendment-2015.pdf (Note: Please see the Attachments tab to access all non-PDF documents.)
+Associated Objectives 1056-Accessibility of PEEP Data 1055-Enhanced Technology, Equipment, Supplies and Professional Development: